baatochan/BPSK-QPSK-8QAMModulationModel/README.md

-# BPSK, QBSK & 8QAM Modulation Model
+# BPSK, QPSK & 8QAM Modulation Model
 Simple model of BPSK, QPSK & 8QAM Modulator and Demodulator in MATLAB.

 Model done as a project for Reliability and Diagnostics of Digital Systems course (Niezawodność i Diagnostyka Układów Cyfrowych 2).